Online Slots Regulation And Legislation

 The large, popular casinos may not always advertise the best deals or have the best bonuses, but one thing they do have is the appropriate licensing.
 If based in one country, you will find that they operate in several.
 To offer their services to overseas clients, they need to be licensed and regulated by the relevant Gaming Board of that country.

 Often, they can apply just the once and the Gaming Boards will work together to grant it for the various regions in which they wish to offer their services.
 You can check if a company is regulated by scrolling to the bottom of their website in most instances and checking what licenses they hold.
-You can also check with the governing bodies to ensure that this is legitimate.
+You can also check with the governing bodies to ensure that this is legitimate and not a scam.

 Online reviews are also an excellent way to check feedback from others about a casino and whether they have had any negative dealings with them or there have been any reported issues.
 If in doubt, be sure to check it out.